 Comment 10.j.
-Parties should be aware of and identify personal privacy, trade secret, and confidential ESI, and properly protect such information from unlawful or inappropriate disclosure 11.
-A responding party may satisfy its good faith obligations to preserve and produce relevant electronically stored information by using technology and processes, such as sampling, searching, or the use of selection criteria.
+Parties should be aware of and

+identify personal privacy, trade secret, and

+confidential ESI, and properly protect such

+information from unlawful or inappropriate

+disclosure162

+11. A responding party may satisfy its good faith

+obligations to preserve and produce relevant

+electronically stored information by using

+technology and processes, such as sampling,

+searching, or the use of selection criteria164

 Comment 11.a.
-Employing technology to search for relevant ESI is reasonable, and can create cost and time savings.
+Employing technology to search

+for relevant ESI is reasonable, and can create

+cost and time savings164

 Comment 11.b.
-Sampling can substantially reduce the cost of discovery85 Comment 11.c.
-Counsel should oversee the identification and collection processes.
-12. in which it is ordinar lectronically stored information should be made in the form or forms rily maintained or that is reasonably usable given the nature of the information and the proportional needs of the case Comment 12.a.
-Special characteristics of ESI (metadata and non-apparent/undisplayed data) may be pertinent to the form in which ESI should be preserved and produced Comment 12.b.
-Ideally, the form or forms used for production of ESI should be agreed upon early.
-Absent agreement, ESI must be produced as ordinarily maintained or in a form or forms reasonably usable to the requesting party Comment 12.b.i.
-To be "reasonably usable," the form of ESI need not necessarily be its native format or the form in which it is "ordinarily maintained."
+Sampling can substantially

+reduce the cost of discovery167

+Comment 11.c.
+Counsel should oversee the

+identification and collection processes167

+12. The production of electronically stored

+information should be made in the form or forms

+in which it is ordinarily maintained or that is

+reasonably usable given the nature of the

+electronically stored information and the

+proportional needs of the case169

+Comment 12.a.
+Special characteristics of ESI

+(metadata and non-apparent/undisplayed

+data) may be pertinent to the form in which

+ESI should be preserved and produced169

+Comment 12.b.
+Ideally, the form or forms used

+for production of ESI should be agreed upon

+early.
+Absent agreement, ESI must be

+produced as ordinarily maintained or in a

+form or forms reasonably usable to the

+requesting party .171

+Comment 12.b.i.
+To be "reasonably usable," the

+form of ESI need not necessarily be its native

+format or the form in which it is "ordinarily

+maintained." .174

 Comment 12.b.ii.
-Parties should consider and understand the pros and cons of preserving and producing ESI in native format Comment 12.b.iii.
-Objections to unreasonable or non-proportional requests for a form or forms of production Comment 12.c.
-There is no requirement to label ESI to correspond to the categories in requests for production Comment 12.d.
-Parties need not produce the same ESI in more than one format 95 13. ing and producing relevant and proportionate electronically stored ly should be borne by the responding party97 Comment 13.a.
-Factors for allocating the cost of production Comment 13.b.
-The cost of preservation should be allocated only in extraordinary circumstances
+Parties should consider and

+understand the pros and cons of preserving

+and producing ESI in native format .177

+Comment 12.b.iii.
+Objections to unreasonable or

+non-proportional requests for a form or

+forms of production .181

+Comment 12.c.
+There is no requirement to label

+ESI to correspond to the categories in

+requests for production .182

+Comment 12.d.
+Parties need not produce the

+same ESI in more than one format 184

+12 •101

+13. The costs of preserving and producing relevant

+and proportionate electronically stored

+information ordinarily should be borne by the 197

+responding party. .10/

+Comment 13.a.
+Factors for allocating the cost of 405

+production .187

+Comment 13.b.
+The cost of preservation should

+be allocated only in extraordinary

+circumstances .189

+Comment 13.c.
+Cost allocation cannot replace

+reasonable limits on the scope of discovery .190

+Comment 13.d.
+Non-party requests must be

+narrowly focused to avoid mandatory cost

+allocation .191